Mint-System/Odoo-Apps-Account-Invoicing/nivels_deduct_supplier_discount/README.rst

     :alt: License: GPL-3

 ===============================
-Nivels deduct supplier discount
+Nivels Deduct Supplier Discount
 ===============================

-Module summary.
+Allow discount deduction on vendor bills.

 For a detailed documentation have a look at https://www.odoo-wiki.org/.